BalajeeRJS/Phonepe_Pulse_Data_Analysis/README.md

 **SQL Database:**: AWS RDS MySQL\
 **GUI Framework:** Streamlit

-## Storing and Fetching  data in AWS RDS MySQL
+## Storing and Fetching  data in AWS RDS MySQL Database

 The Pulse data are stored and fetched using **mysql-connector-python** python library.